Qalala/MITM/README.md

 ### Encryption modes

-The UI lets you select the mode; Receiver and Sender must **match**.
+The UI lets you select the mode for Sender.
+For Receiver, you select which decryption methods are supported via checkboxes.
+The Receiver will accept connections from Senders using any encryption mode that the Receiver supports.
 Downgrade attacks are prevented by:
-- Including the selected mode in the HELLO and NEGOTIATE transcript and requiring an exact match.
+- Including the selected mode in the HELLO and NEGOTIATE transcript and requiring the mode to be in the Receiver's supported list.
-- Receiver will send `ERROR` and close if modes differ or are downgraded.
+- Receiver will send `ERROR` and close if the Sender's mode is not in the Receiver's supported decryption methods.

 Supported modes: